oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 {% img blog/jhipster-ci-cd/sp-trigger-artifact.png alt:"Spinnaker pipeline trigger" width:"700" %}{: .center-image }

-**IMPORTANT NOTE**: Spinnaker provides a mechanism to [override](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-manifest/#override-artifacts) the version of Docker images, Kubernetes ConfigMaps and Secrets in manifests, injecting new versions when one of these objects exist in the pipeline context.
-However Spinnaker documentation does not have a clear example on the trigger configuration for the docker image to be available in the pipeline context.
-For the docker image to be available in the context, you must _set it as an artifact constraint in the trigger_.
-If the artifact constraint is not defined, the original image version in the manifests or the default artifact will be deployed, instead of the newly image that triggered the pipeline.
-If no version is in the manifests, `latest` will the default.
+**IMPORTANT NOTE**: Spinnaker provides a mechanism to [override](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-manifest/#override-artifacts) the version of Docker images, Kubernetes ConfigMaps, and Secrets in manifests, injecting new versions when one of these objects exist in the pipeline context.
+However, Spinnaker documentation does not have a clear example of the trigger configuration for the docker image to be available in the pipeline context.
+To make it happen, you must _set it as an artifact constraint in the trigger_.
+If the artifact constraint is not defined, the original image version in the manifests will be deployed, instead of the new image that triggered the pipeline.
+If no version is in the manifests, `latest` will be the default.

 Add a second Docker registry trigger for the gateway image pushes and click **Save Changes**.